 AARRR Metrics for a better

-In this post, I am going to introduce you the AARRR metrics which could be a good assistance to optimize your funnel.
+In this post, I am going to introduce you to Pirate metrics or in other words AARRR metrics a useful tool for optimizing your conversion funnel.

-I bet there are days when you take a look at your e-commerce data, and it makes you want to drive up the wall and say grrr…..
+I bet there are days when you take a look at your e-commerce data, and it literally drives you up the wall, and that feeling, grrr…..
 I can relate to that feeling.

-It’s hard to read the different insights and metrics (and we didn’t even mention the interpretation), especially when it comes to your customers’ behavior.
+It can be hard to read and interpret the different insights and metrics, especially when it comes to your customers’ behavior.

 - Which one is the best performing channel?